klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     }
 }

+# GetUserLicense function
-#Returns the license object corresponding to the skuId.
-Returns NULL if not found
+# Return the license object that corresponds to the skuId.
+# Return NULL if no object is found.
 function GetUserLicense
 {
     [OutputType([Microsoft.Online.Administration.UserLicense])]
     Param([Microsoft.Online.Administration.User]$user, [string]$skuId)

-    #we look for the specific license SKU in all licenses assigned to the user
+    # Look for the specific license SKU in all of the licenses that are assigned to the user.
     foreach($license in $user.Licenses)
     {
         if ($license.AccountSkuId -ieq $skuId)